Hotel Lafayette (New York City): Closure

 The Lafayette's building was owned by the Sailors' Snug Harbor Trust.
 When the building's lease came up for renewal in 1949, the Orteig brothers were unable to negotiate terms with the Snug Harbor trustees which would have kept the Layfayette economically viable.
-The hotel and its restaurant closed on 31 March 1949, when the last dinner was served at the Café Lafayette.
+The hotel and its restaurant closed on March 31, 1949, when the last dinner was served at the Café Lafayette.
 Among the last hotel guests to check out were the author Elliot Paul and the artist Niles Spencer.
 Among the last-night diners who had filled the café were actor Winston Ross, (Note: Winston Ross (1912–1997) was a Broadway stage actor and singer.
 He was the brother of Lanny Ross.) cartoonist Dorothy McKay, (Note: Dorothy Jones McKay (1904–1974) was a cartoonist and illustrator, particularly known for her cartoons in Esquire.) producer Gilbert Miller, and Lady Hubert Wilkins who was writing an article on the Lafayette's closure for Australian Consolidated Press.
 That evening several of the café's habitués bought items from the hotel, including its barber pole.
-The remainder of the Lafayette's fixtures and furnishings were sold during a three-day auction which began on 26 April.
+The remainder of the Lafayette's fixtures and furnishings were sold during a three-day auction which began on April 26.

 In October 1949, New York University Law School took out a short-term lease on the old Lafayette building to rehouse tenants from a nearby apartment house which they were planning to demolish to make way for a new law center.
-The Lafayette building itself was demolished in 1957 to make way for a 12-storey apartment building.
+The Lafayette building itself was demolished in 1957 to make way for a 12-story apartment building.